Paul Vickers (musician): Mr. Twonkey

 2019 brought the 10th anniversary show Twonkey's Ten Year Twitch, playing at Leicester, Prague and Buxton comedy festivals before a month long run at the Edinburgh Fringe.
-With storylines jumping from stolen Neil Diamond outfits to the landlady of Leonardo DaVinci (“ahead of his time, but behind on his rent”), Vickers had created “a world even Salvador Dali would dismiss as a wretched fever-dream.”
-Reviews of this “sparklingly original cabaret” included four stars in The Scotsman (“Climb aboard his Weird but Wonderful Waltzer and away we go”), with The Skinny noting “after ten years, it wouldn’t be the Fringe without Twonkey”.
+With storylines jumping from stolen Neil Diamond outfits to the landlady of Leonardo da Vinci ("ahead of his time, but behind on his rent"), Vickers had created "a world even Salvador Dalí would dismiss as a wretched fever-dream."
+Reviews of this "sparklingly original cabaret" included four stars in The Scotsman ("Climb aboard his Weird but Wonderful Waltzer and away we go"), with The Skinny noting "after ten years, it wouldn't be the Fringe without Twonkey".

 Twonkey's Custard Club was announced as his 2020 show.
 But after a brief preview and inclusion in several comedy festivals, shows from March 2020 until the end of the summer were cancelled due to the coronavirus pandemic.

-In 2021 he played “a decade-celebrating show at the Soho Theatre” with Twonkey's Greatest Twitch.
+In 2021 he played "a decade-celebrating show at the Soho Theatre" with Twonkey's Greatest Twitch, which then played at The Voodoo Rooms ballroom during the 2023 Edinburgh Fringe Festival.
+The show featuring "a whole lot of whimsy and a self-aware scrappiness", with "few Fringe sights this year more unsettling than The Wobbly Waiter, a dismembered, dead-eyed puppet and frying pan fixture, advancing down the aisle", received glowing reviews, described as "clowning at its very best" in The Scotsman's five star rating.

+Twonkey's Basket Weaving In Peru debuted at London's Angel Comedy Club in April 2024 before an Edinburgh Festival Fringe run throughout August.
+The first all-new Twonkey show since the pandemic featured "music (which) really shines, reprising some of the elusive sensations conjured by Dawn Of The Replicants", and "concentrated hysteria you can’t find anywhere else", in a five star Neuro Diverse Review.
+"A strangely accurate Steve Martin formed out of sanitary pads”, was a puppet made by Dawn of the Replicants drummer Grant Pringle, who had also provided puppets for previous shows including Mothra, The Flying Tailor, and show favourite Chris Hutchinson.

 Music

 Since Dawn of the Replicants went on hiatus, Vickers has continued to release music.
-His collaborators in no particular order include Replicants bandmates, The Leg, Hamish Hawk, Pierre Chandeze, his brother Steven Vickers, Clutch Daisy, Miss Hypnotique, John Callaghan, Massimiliano Puddu, Andy Currie, Keith Baxter and various local musicians.
+His collaborators in no particular order include Replicants bandmates, The Leg, Hamish Hawk, Pierre Chandeze, his brother Steven Vickers, Clutch Daisy, Miss Hypnotique, John Callaghan, Massimiliano Puddu, Andy Currie, Keith Baxter, Joe Woods, Andrew Foggin and various local musicians.